lisp/de.setf.amqp/README.md

     NIL
     *

-Which, as an aside, indicates that brokered messages persist between connections until they have been consumed.
+Which, as an aside, illustrates that brokered messages persist between connections until they have been consumed.
-Of which a default QPID broker with no persistence support was observed to cache only about a million bytes (ca. 25,000 messages of 20 bytes each).
+Of which a default QPID broker with no persistence support was observed to cache only about 500k bytes (ca. 25,000 messages of 20 bytes each).

 Downloading
 -----------

-A [.dmg](http://www.setf.de/archives/amqp-10100214-0.3.dmg) is available for MCL-5.2.
+A [.dmg](http://github.com/downloads/lisp/de.setf.amqp/amqp-20100214-0.3.dmg) is available for MCL-5.2.

 Building
 ---------